sobolevnrm/sobolevnrm.github.io/pelican/content/publications/olsen2009perturbations.md

 Date: 2009-01-01
 Category: Publications
 Slug: olsen2009perturbations
-Tags: cholesterol, molecular_dynamics, oxysterols, biomembranes
+Tags: cholesterol, oxysterols, molecular_dynamics, biomembranes
-Authors: Olsen, BN, Schlesinger, PH, Baker, NA
+Authors: Olsen,, Schlesinger,, Baker,
 Summary: Olsen, BN, Schlesinger, PH, Baker, NA.
 Perturbations of membrane structure by cholesterol and cholesterol derivatives are determined by sterol orientation.
 Journal of the American Chemical Society, 131, 4854-4865, 2009.

 Olsen, BN, Schlesinger, PH, Baker, NA.
 Perturbations of membrane structure by cholesterol and cholesterol derivatives are determined by sterol orientation.
 Journal of the American Chemical Society, 131, 4854-4865, 2009.